LeafClientMC/LeafClient/README.md

 A ___Lightweight Minecraft: Java Edition client (no cheats)___ with Offline & Online Mode and Fabric mods that include cosmetics (Cosmetica), fps boost (Sodium, Lithium, Noxesium, MoreCulling, LazyDFU), additional mods.
 This client is coded with **C# (Client & Launcher) and Java (Mods)** and it is only compatible on **Windows** (for now).

 ## 🤔 Project Status
-This project is currently still *under development*.
-There is no expected release date, however I am planning to release this project's first version with the basics which are:

 **[ ♻️ = In progress | ✅ = Finished ]**